LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 - Q: Why are there two 'weakened' conditions in the organ menu of my hero?

-A: Each teams has a different recipe for their weakness brew.
+A: Each team has a different recipe for their weakness brew.
 Consequently, multiple affliction by the concoction from a single team prolongs a single malady, but affliction by concotions from many teams causes concurrent ailments, with compounded effects, but independent